Last Updated on September 29, 2024 by Bonnie

 From Munising, continue west to the Keweenaw Peninsula, where you’ll find the Keweenaw National Historical Park and two of three access points for Isle Royale National Park.

-We camped at Sunset Bay Campground near Allouez.
+We camped at Sunset Bay RV Resort and Campground near Allouez.
 The campground was ok, especially considering the lack of options in the area.
 If I had it to do over, I’d probably stay somewhere else, though.
 The layout just wasn’t great and the mosquitoes were the worst I’ve ever experienced but I’ll admit, the sunsets were spectacular.
 That did make up for some of the other conditions.

 The Keweenaw NHP preserves the history of copper mining on the peninsula and consists of 21 partner sites.
 We visited the Quincy Mine and the Central Mine.